Fields, Forests & Wetlands Foods of Eastern North America

 I very strongly encourage you to read the chapters: Basic Rules and Cautions, Important Notes when Identifying, Dangerous Plants to Avoid Touching, Poisonous Plants before looking for, harvesting or eating any plant.

-You can use the "Contents" button that is on the left side of the stationary top panel, or click on the "Contents Page" blue button in the header to take you to the Table of Contents page.
+You can use the "Contents Page" blue button in the header to take you to the Table of Contents page as well as the "Contents" button in the fixed top bar.

 Although I endeavored to be as accurate as possible in every way with the information on this site, there is the possibility that there may be mistakes.
 It is your responsibility to make sure before you eat any unfamiliar plant that you research the information further for yourself - never trust just one source of information.
 Also, people can be allergic to almost anything, and you don't know what you are allergic to until you find out by eating it.
 Therefore, only eat the smallest amount possible when trying any new food from any source.
 I want to stress, that eating anything is done at your own risk, and I hereby disclaim any and all legal responsibility for any harmful or unwanted effects that might arise from the eating, gathering or use of any plant in this book.
 Please read the "Basic Rules and Cautions" section.
 And, remember the mushroomer's motto: When In Doubt - Throw It Out.
 This applies to any wild food; unless you are 100% sure with the identification, do not eat it.
 If you are unsure if there have been chemicals used in an area, or, you are not sure if the area is polluted, don't collect plants or mushrooms from that area.
 Also, as often as possible, I have used links to Wikipedia and other pages when giving the Latin names of plants, trees, or mushrooms: I cannot guarantee the accuracy of any of these pages, as they can be updated at any time.
 I give them as a place to start further research, nothing more.